ydahal1/ydahal1/jokes.md

-This morning I was wondering where the sun was, but then it dawned on me.
+Why did the man put his money in the freezer?
+He wanted cold hard cash!

 [
-Wed May  6 00:49:57 UTC 2026
+Thu May  7 00:54:26 UTC 2026
  ]